 where Si(x) is a natural cubic spline constructed on the dry bodymass of individual i according to time.
 Dry bodymass was back-calculated using the larva fresh weight and the larvae water content.
 As there was a small difference of 1.1% between initial and final water content (see fig. S4), we chose to take the average of these two values to back-calculate individual dry bodymass.
 The approach involving the average value function above takes advantage of the fact that bodymass varies smoothly through time, and is a better estimator of the temporal mean than the arithmetic mean, especially with low ti.
-MSIR has a the dimension of a rate T−1 (or a mass-specific flow rate MM−1T−1).
+MSIR has the dimension of a rate T−1 (or a mass-specific flow rate MM−1T−1).

 Growth rate (GRi) is computed over ti as the geometric mean of daily growth rates.
 Masses are given in dry weight.